bevy-procedural/vegetation/README.md

 [Procedural Vegetation](https://bevy-procedural.org/begetation) is concerned with generating procedural vegetation in 3d and 2d using realistic as well as more stylized approaches.

-Run the editor example using `cargo watch -w editor/src -w src -x "run -p editor"`.
+Run the editor example using `cargo watch -w editor/src -w src -x "run -p editor"` or `cargo runcc -c runcc-windows.yml`.

 ## WARNING: This repository is practically empty